James Joseph Foy

 James Joseph "J.J."
 Foy (February 22, 1847 – June 13, 1916) was an Ontario lawyer and political figure.
 He represented Toronto South in the Legislative Assembly of Ontario as a Conservative member from 1898 to 1916.

 He was born in Toronto, the son of Patrick Foy, a Toronto merchant, and educated at St. Michael's College, Toronto and Ushaw College.
 He was called to the bar in 1871 and set up practice with a law firm in Toronto.
 In 1879, he married Marie Cuvillier.
 Foy was named Queen's Counsel in 1883.

+In 1902 Foy served as a pall-bearer at the funeral for his longtime friend, Catholic railway magnate, John Ryan; alongside fellow Ontario politicians George Taylor Fulford, William Henry Comstock, and G.P.
+Graham.

 He served as Attorney General from 1905 to 1914.
 Foy helped finance the Catholic Register, a Catholic weekly newspaper based in Toronto.

-He died in office in 1916.
+Foy died in office in 1916.